ivobeerens-nl/blog/content/blog/2013/03/vmware-vcenter-multi-hypervisor-manager-has-now-hyper-v-2012-support/index.md

   - "hyper-v-2"
   - "vSphere"
 author: Ivo Beerens
+url: /2013/03/19/vmware-vcenter-multi-hypervisor-manager-has-now-hyper-v-2012-support/
 ---

+VMware has released the beta the public beta of VMware vCenter Multi-Hypervisor Manager 1.1.
+This beta supports Microsoft Windows Server 2012 Hyper-V or Hyper-V Server 2012.
+Another new capability is to migrate VMs from your Hyper-V to your VMware vSphere environment .

 The VMware vCenter Multi-Hypervisor Manager 1.1 is a minor release which introduces the following new capabilities: